mageplaza/magento-2-save-cart-graphql/README.md

-# Magento 2 Save Cart GraphQL/PWA
+# Magento 2 Save Cart GraphQL

-Magento 2 Save Cart GraphQL is a part of Save Cart extension that add GraphQL features, this support for PWA Studio.
+Magento Save Cart GraphQL is a part of Save Cart extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install

 Run the following command in Magento 2 root folder: